PeterBid/Vivi-Adventure-Game/README.md

 After learning about DOM before starting the project, I decided to build the grid with JavaScript.
 Due to this, I didn't need to hard code the grid inside the HTML file with different divs.

+I created a div in the HTML with a class name of ='grid':

 <img width="903" alt="Screen Shot 2022-03-21 at 10 49 25" src="https://user-images.githubusercontent.com/91087641/159246716-d5e8b31c-dfef-400d-ab07-4d9a6e9e2f8f.png">

 <img width="729" alt="Screen Shot 2022-01-08 at 14 20 08" src="https://user-images.githubusercontent.com/91087641/159050316-b68bf1c7-ca93-4825-b2ed-dae3ca3a3a0c.png">